homeomorfismo/STAT409Project/Reports/FinalReport/finalReport.typ

 where `run_model` is the name of the script that runs the DNN model, `--learning_rate` is the initial learning rate for the model, `--epoch` is the number of epochs to train the model, and `--data_path` is the path to the data in `csv` format.
+See @computationalResults for more details on the computational results of the model.

 === Other features